If you see yourself as a serious spiritual seeker who is striving to evolve, there are three key values of life that you will find necessary to adopt.

 Whatever be our ideal, as we stand by them through obstacles, difficulties or criticism, we are being truthful to them.
 Truthfulness cultivates integrity of character.

 Non-injury is to not cause harm to others.
-It is also often referred to as non-violence or ahimsa in Sanksrit.
-To curb our negative emotional reactions to what our intellect knows to be right and good is practicing non-injury.
+It is also often referred to as non-violence or ahimsa in Sanskrit.
+To curb our negative emotional reactions is practicing non-injury.

 Why is non-injury prescribed as a value to be practiced at the level of the emotions?
 The simple reason is that violence is an emotional response.